Dorislava/kickstarter-analysis/README.md

 Theater Outcome by Launch Date

 The data represents the rate of each campaign outcome based on the launch date for only theater campaigns.
 Overall demand increases from Feb to August.
-The highest volume of successful campaigns were launched in May ,while the lowest volume of successful campaigns were launched in December.
+The highest volume of successful campaigns were launched in May, while the lowest volume of successful campaigns were launched in December.

 Outcomes based on Goals